Ashford

 Ramsgate Maritime Museum is a great place to visit close to Ashford if you like museums.

-The area around Ashford boasts some of the best country parks including Haysden Country Park, and Barton's Point Coastal Park.
+The area around Ashford features a number of interesting country parks including Haysden Country Park, and Barton's Point Coastal Park.

 Ashford History